 First: The Acute Inflammatory Phase

-This period starts immediately after the injury and goes to about 72 hours after the injury.
-It is the inflammatory response that causes pain, swelling, redness, and warmth around the injured area.
+This period starts immediately after the injury and lasts for about 72 hours.
+During this phase, the inflamatory response causes pain, swelling, redness, and warmth around the injured area.

 Second: The Repair Phase

-This phase is when the inflammation has gone down, and your body begins to repair the injured area.
+The repair phase begins when the inflammation subsides and the body begins to repair the injured area by laying down collagen.

-The body lays down “type 3 collagen,” which is weaker than normal collagen.
-In fact, it easily stretches and tears.
-This process can last from 72 hours to 6 weeks after the injury.
+This process can last from 72 hours to six weeks after the injury.

 Third: The Remodeling Phase

-Collagen is similar to sticky glue at first in this stage.
-Your body molds it along lines of stress so it can function the same way as the tissue it replaces.
+The collagen from the second phase becomes like sticky glue in this phase.
+The body then molds it along lines of stress so it can function the same way as the tissue it replaces.
+After this, the quality, orientation, and tensile strength of the collagen drastically improves.

-This phase is largely one of an improvement in the quality, orientation, and tensile strength of the collagen.
-It lasts from 3 weeks to 12 months.
-Some research indicates it may even last up to 2 years.
+The remodeling phase typically lasts from three weeks to 12 months.
+Some research indicates it may even last up to two years.

-Physical Therapy, Other Treatments Are Tailored to Each Stage
+We Tailor Physical Therapy and Other Treatments to Each Phase

-- Ice – Many different forms are available and effective.
-Ice massage, cold gel packs, cold packs worn over a specific body part, and ice cubes in a baggie can all help.
+- Ice – There are many different ways to treat an acute injury with ice, including ice massage, cold gel packs, cold packs worn over a specific body part, and ice cubes in a baggie.
 Of course, don’t forget frozen peas!

-- Compression – Consider an Ace bandage or elastic compression sleeve.
-The goal is to keep pressure on the injured tissue to keep swelling down.
+- Compression – An Ace bandage or elastic compression sleeve are excellent options for keeping pressure on the injured tissue to reduce swelling.

-- Elevation – Raising the injured body part decreases pain and swelling.
+- Elevation – Keeping the injured body part elevated can decrease pain and swelling.

-At Algonquin Chiropractic Center, we use electrical stimulation, gentle mobilization, anti-inflammatory nutrition, Kinesio tape, as well as topical analgesics at this stage.
+At Algonquin Chiropractic Center, we also use electrical stimulation, gentle mobilization, anti-inflammatory nutrition, Kinesio tape, and topical analgesics at this stage.

 - Massage therapy to improve flexibility and restore normal functioning